PaysanCorrezien/GitignorRR/README.md

 - No Redundancies: If a language or platform is already listed in your .gitignore file, Gitignorrr will not add it again.

-- Interactive Listing: With Gitignorrr, you can list all the languages and platforms currently covered in your .gitignore f
+- Interactive Listing: With Gitignorrr, you can list all the languages and platforms currently covered in your .gitignore

-- Fast Execution

 - Zsh Completion: For Zsh users, Gitignorrr offers command-line completion.